wenzel-lab/UV-VIS-fiber-spectrometer-workbench/OceanOptics-USB-spectrometer-python-interface/README.md

   `pip install seabreeze`

 * install wx library for graphical interface

+   `pip install wxpython`

+* install python librearies used for the interface if not already running on your system: numpy scipy matplotlib